IosefBG/csgo-boosting/README.md

 # Next.js + Tailwind CSS

-This website is created with Next.js 12 + Tailwind CSS
+This website is created with Next.js 12 + Tailwind CSS based on a idea of selling boost services.